rencore/vscode-spfx-script-checker/README.md

-# Visual Studio Code - SharePoint Framework Script Checker
+# Visual Studio Code - SharePoint Framework Script Check Extension

 This extension for Visual Studio Code makes it easier for you as a SharePoint Framework developer to correctly reference the external JavaScript libraries in your solutions.